Your cybersecurity checklist to help strengthen defenses this year

 • Assess your website and social media to determine whether they share too much information.
 Bad actors can use this public information to gain knowledge about a company and wield it through a social engineering attack to con employees into giving away access to secure data.

-Begin developing or deepening a strong security culture
+Develop and deepen a strong security culture

 • Use strong passwords unique to each account.
 A password manager can help with this.